hbctraining/scRNA-seq/lessons/04_SC_clustering_analysis.md

 | Erythrocytes | - |
 | Unknown | 9 |

-> **NOTE:** With the pDCs, or with any other cluster that appears to contain two separate cell types, it's helpful to increase our clustering resolution to properly subset the clusters, as discussed above.
+> **NOTE:** With the pDCs, in addition to any other cluster that appears to contain two separate cell types, it's helpful to increase our clustering resolution to properly subset the clusters, as discussed above.
 Alternatively, if we still can't separate out the clusters using increased resolution, then it's possible that we had used too few principal components such that we are just not separating out these cell types of interest.
-To inform us, we could look at our PC gene expression overlapping the UMAP plots and determine whether our cell populations are separating by the PCs included.
+To inform our choice of PCs, we could look at our PC gene expression overlapping the UMAP plots and determine whether our cell populations are separating by the PCs included.

 Now we have a decent idea as to the cell types corresponding to the majority of the clusters, but some questions remain:

 1. *What is the cell type identity of cluster 9?*
-2. *Is cluster 7 a CD8+ T cell or an NK cell?
-Perhaps an NK T cell?*
+2. *Is cluster 7 a CD8+ T cell or an NK cell?*
 3. *Do the clusters corresponding to the same cell types have biologically meaningful differences?
 Are there subpopulations of these cell types?*
 4. *Can we acquire higher confidence in these cell type identities by identifying other marker genes for these clusters?*